 Normally, tooth movement is possible due to the periodontal ligament surrounding each tooth.
 This small layer of strong but malleable tissue allows orthodontists to move teeth and give patients a better smile.
-When it comes to dental implants, the replacement tooth is attached directly to the jaw bone, so it can’t be moved with either braces or Invisalign.
+When it comes to dental implants, the replacement tooth is attached directly to the jaw bone, so it can not be moved with either braces or Invisalign.

 Because of this, patients looking to get Invisalign and dental implants should get Invisalign first.
 Your orthodontist will be able to plan the treatment so your teeth are moved to the perfect positions to result in a straight smile while making room for the new dental implant.